stasaki/clei2block/README.md

   geom_boxplot()+ylab("Correlation with actual protein")
 ```

-How to use a pretrained model
+How to use a pre-trained model
 ============

-You can use a pretrined model with the following command.
+You can use a pre-trained model with the following command.

     python clei2block-predict.py <path to input data> <path to output> <path to pretrained model> <input features for latent embedding> <input features for linear regression>

-The order of input variables must be identical with the input used to train the model.
+The order of input variables must be identical to the input used to train the model.
 Also if you use multiple data files for the input of latent embedding or linear regression, the order of files in the command must be identical with the training.

-To apply a pretrained model to the demo-data through docker, run the following command.
+To apply a pre-trained model to the demo data through docker, run the following command.

     time docker run --rm --gpus all -v $(pwd)/../:/var  pytorch/pytorch:1.2-cuda10.0-cudnn7-runtime  /bin/bash -c "pip install pandas; python /var/functions/clei2block-predict.py /var/demo-data/test_ /var/demo-out-predict/ /var/demo-out/0/trained_model.pt mRNA mRNA"

-The training the model takes about 3 minutes.
+The training of the model takes about 3 minutes.
 You will see the following outputs.

-  * `predicton.npy`: predicted protein values stored as numpy array
+  * `prediction.npy`: predicted protein values stored as NumPy array

 Download models trained with ROSMAP brain data
 ============